SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - the command encoder and optional compute pass encoder
 - the native resources created during the flush

-The important lifetime rule is simple:
+The important lifetime rule is:

-unless something is explicitly cached in `WebGPURuntime.DeviceSharedState`, it is flush-scoped.
+most GPU state is flush-scoped, but two cache layers intentionally outlive one flush:

+- `WebGPURuntime.DeviceSharedState` keeps device-scoped pipelines and support state
+- `WebGPUDrawingBackend` keeps reusable resource arenas and retained scratch capacities for later flushes on the same backend instance

 ### Staged Scene